Hot form quench: Advantages and disadvantages

-The main disadvantage of HFQ compared to cold forming of aluminium is a higher cycle time and the requirement for furnace investment and fast presses, although the technology is now being utilised for medium/high volume applications as its adoption becomes more widespread.
+The main production compromise of HFQ versus less dimensionally capable cold forming of aluminium may be a higher cycle time and the requirement for furnace investment and fast acting presses; although the technology is now being utilised for medium/high volume applications as its adoption becomes more widespread.
 Given that for aluminium parts produced in high volume 60-80% of the component can be raw material, once cycle times for the HFQ process are below 30 seconds, the incremental costs are relatively low versus the forming benefits.